ys27/RedditUserTransfer/README.md

 ```

 Where the client id and secret are for the Reddit API, and the redirect URI is for the site.

+The server only exists to serve the static html of the site.
+It can be run by itself using react-scripts.